johnzastrow/johnzastrow.github.io/_posts/2012-06-03-recent-spatialite-news-may-2012.md

     - Spatialite
 ---

 The primary outlet for spatialite news and changes is the [Google Groups Spatialite user mailing list](https://groups.google.com/group/spatialite-users).
 This is a low-barrier place to announce things.
 But it can be a little tough to use to understand the [trajectory](https://www.gaia-gis.it/fossil/libspatialite/timeline) of the project.
 So, I might take some time every now and then to re-post interesting updates from the mailing list here.
-I’ll cook them down and edit them to my taste – so be sure to check the original sources for the official versions.
+I'll cook them down and edit them to my taste – so be sure to check the original sources for the official versions.
 Please note this post and others like it are not a changelog or formal announcements.
 Some links to related – but perhaps older -formal changelogs are [\[here\]](http://www.gaia-gis.it/spatialite-3.0.0-BETA/changelog.html) and [\[here\]](https://launchpad.net/ubuntu/+source/spatialite/+changelog).

 Update: the second link above is from the [Ubuntu launchpad](https://launchpad.net/ubuntu/+source/spatialite) itself.
-It’s nice to see them tracking spatialite so closely.
-They’ve even got an RC packages up when most repos are much further behind it seems.
+It's nice to see them tracking spatialite so closely.
+They've even got an RC packages up when most repos are much further behind it seems.

 **May 24, 2012 – Recent highlights from the libspatialite source repository at <https://www.gaia-gis.it/fossil/libspatialite/timeline>**